smu-cs-3353/22s-pa02-thefontenauts/README.md

 ### Generating Data

+For data generation we used javascript.
+Add more stuff here.

 ### Randomized vs Presorted vs Semisorted

+For all sorting algorithms the presorted data was the best case scenario.
+However the magnitude difference was only noticable for insertion and shell sort.
+For semisorted data the difference in magnitude was also only noticeable for insertion and shell sort.
+The difference was less noticeable for shell sort than with the fully sorted dataset.

 ### String vs Ints

+As seen in the graphs below for all sorting algorithms the time to sort a string dataset was significantly longer than the time to sort the corresponding integer dataset.

+Insert graphs here

 ### Large Datasets

+For large datasets quick sort and shell sort function very well at under 1 second for 1 million ints and under 10 seconds for strings.
+Merge, intro, and tim sort were all in the same range functioning slightly worse than quick and shell sorts.
+Insertion sort was by far the worst, taking over 5 hours on one testing machine and over 10 on another testing machine when sorting 1 million strings.

 ### Upper Bounds

+Put R regressions here

 ### Duplicates

+All of the sorts handle duplicates rather well.
+While there is a little variance in the timings it is most likely due to the data being ordered in a way that is slightly better or worse for the algorithm.
+The magnitudes for the 20 and 40 percent duplicate datasets are on the same scale as the datasets with no duplicates.

 ### Best Algorithm

+From the data we collected the best sorting algorithm is quick sort.
+It consistently operates faster than the other algorithms